 - Identify the Sales of a particular product.

 - Identifying the area (Post Code, City, State, Country, etc.) where the company was getting more profits or orders.

 - Find the correlation between the Sales and Profit or Product Manufacturing Cost vs. Sale Price.

 - Understand the customer purchase patterns, including age, behavior, location, etc.

-With the help of all the above information, one can quickly identify the issues within the business.
+With the above information’s help, one can quickly identify the issues within the business.
 It also helps to make decisions without further damage or to improve sales.
 For example, when a company wants to introduce a new product, these data analytics help them understand customer behavior.

 Apart from all the above, it is all about big data nowadays.
-It is humanly impossible to understand or make a business decision by seeing the trillions of records we get every day or hourly.
-What if we have the best data visualization tool like this one that will generate good visuals?
+It is humanly impossible to understand or make a business decision by seeing the trillions of records we get daily or hourly.
+What if we have the best data visualization tool like this one to generate good visuals?

 There are many data visualization tools available in the market.
 Still, Tableau and Power BI lead the race with a high customer base.